AJoshSims/Pyramid-Pairs/README.md

 ## How do I play?
 1. Download the zip file
 2. Open pyramid-pairs.html in a web browser
-3. Click the black box
+3. Click the rainbow box
 4. Click pyramids to reveal their identity
 	* If matching pyramids are selected, they will be removed
 	* It is only possible to select two pyramids at a time